 Our Paw Team

-Sometimes, have an extra friend next to you during your session is exactly what you need to work through things in your session.
+Sometimes, having an extra friend next to you during your session is exactly what you need to work through things in your life.

-Stephanie has a eight year old Charcoal Labrador named Grizzly.
+Grizzly is 10 years old and has been doing therapy since he was 4 months old.
 Grizzly is the calmest, most mellow lab you will ever meet.
-He helps clients feel safe and calm as they embark on their journey of healing
+He helps clients feel safe and calm as they embark on their journey of healing.